-In order to form a quorum for the meeting, the majority of the members present must be Independent Non-Executive Directors.
+The quorum for a meeting shall be 2 members, both are Independent Non-Executive Directors.
 In the absence of the Chairman, the members present shall elect a Chairman for the meeting from amongst the members present.

 The Secretary shall also be in attendance at each Committee meeting and responsible for keeping the minutes of meetings of the Committee and circulating them to Committee members and to the other members of the Board.